-3 Australian courts have established legal precedents in respect of independence in the context of Insolvency Services.
-Members should refer to the definition of Independence and Appendix 1.
+7 Australian courts have established legal precedents in respect of independence in the context of Insolvency Services.
+Members should refer to the definition of Independence and Appendix 3.

-- 4.7 A Member in Public Practice conducting an Administration shall: - (a) act impartially in the discharge of the Member's duties and responsibilities; - (b) ensure that the Member's personal interests do not conflict with the Member's duties; and - (c) remain alert for new information or changes in facts and circumstances that may create threats to Independence. - 4.8 When circumstances or relationships giving rise to a threat to Independence are identified after the commencement of an Administration, a Member in Public Practice shall evaluate that threat and: - (a) continue performing the Administration if the Member determines that the threat would not have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment.
-The Member shall amend the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) and send it to all the creditors; or - (b) where the threat to the Independence of the Member would have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment, the Member shall notify all creditors and the appropriate regulatory authority of the following: - (i) the nature of the threat; - (ii) the key facts and circumstances; - (iii) reasons why the circumstances or relationships giving rise to the threat were not identified prior to acceptance of the Appointment; - (iv) the potential impact on the Independence of the Member; - (v) the status of the Administration; - (vi) the costs of ceasing and transferring the Appointment; - (vii) Professional Fees and Expenses billed and any outstanding amounts; and - (viii) how the threat will be addressed, such as applying to the court to continue the Appointment, or for the Appointment of a special purpose Appointee, or resigning from the Appointment; and - (c) in the circumstances described in paragraph 4.8(b), apply to the court to continue the Appointment or for the Appointment of a special purpose Appointee, or resign from the Appointment.
+- 4.6 Where a Member in Public Practice is requested by an insolvent Entity, its directors or its creditors to consent to an Appointment to replace another person who has commenced the Administration, and the Member intends to agree to the request, the Member shall: - give reasonable notice to the other person being not less than one business day prior to the meeting of creditors, except when the request is received within one business day before that meeting; - (b) not solicit proxies directly or indirectly and shall act, and be seen to act, in the creditors' interests; - (c) provide to the other person a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI), containing the information required by paragraph 4.245, to be tabled at the meeting (where the creditors decide whether to replace the other person) SC8, SC9; - provide details in the DIRRI of the Member's relationship with the Entity nominating the Member for the Appointment; and - (e) disclose to the creditors, at the meeting where the creditors decide whether to replace the other person, the basis (including rates where applicable) SC10_on which the Member proposes to charge Professional Fees. - 4.7 A Member in Public Practice conducting an Administration shall: - (a) act impartially in the discharge of the Member's duties and responsibilities; - (b) ensure that the Member's personal interests do not conflict with the Member's duties duty to the creditors; and - (c) remain alert for new information or changes in facts and circumstances that may create threats to Independence. - 4.8 When circumstances or relationships giving rise to a threat to Independence are identified after the commencement of an Administration, a Member in Public Practice shall evaluate that threat and: - (a) continue performing the Administration if the Member determines that the threat would not have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment.
+The Member shall amend the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) and send it to all the creditors; or - (b) where the threat to the Independence of the Member would have precluded the Member from accepting the Appointment had the threat been identified prior to the commencement of the Appointment, the Member shall notify the court, all creditors and/or the appropriate regulatory authority of the following SC11_ARITAB: - (i) the nature of the threat; - (ii) the key facts and circumstances; - (iii) reasons why the circumstances or relationships giving rise to the threat were not identified prior to acceptance of the Appointment; - (iv) the potential impact on the Independence of the Member; - (v) the status of the Administration; - (vi) the costs of ceasing and transferring the Appointment; and - (vii) Professional Fees and Expenses billed and any outstanding amounts; and - (viii) how the threat will be addressed, such as applying to the court to continue the Appointment, or for the Appointment of a special purpose Appointee, or resigning from the Appointment; and SC11, ARITA8

+(c) in the circumstances described in paragraph 4.8(b), apply to the court to continue the Appointment, or for the Appointment of a special purpose Appointee ARITA8, or resign from the Appointment.